The Benefits of Men’s Annual Health Checkups

 If your benefits include advanced primary care, promote that employees can get an annual physical and biometric screening at little to no cost.

-Even better: Offer an incentive.
+Even better: Offer a health incentive.
 A small HSA contribution, gift card or even a free PTO day can be the nudge someone needs to schedule that first visit.
 Promote a campaign during June to coincide with Men’s Health Awareness Month.

 Use available data to stratify and target male workers